thucnhu/drum-machine/README.md

 # Drum Machine

-A React web app to play drum.
+A React web app to play drum using both your mouse and keyboard.

 [Demo App](https://thucnhu-drum-machine.herokuapp.com/)